When does the advance ticket sale start?

 Tickets purchased online can be printed at home or be made available as an E-Ticket for your wallet on your smartphone.
 You can also choose to collect them at the box office in person or have the tickets sent to you for a fee of 4,00 €.

-How can I book discounted tickets for wheelchair users and the severely disabled?
+How can I book discounted tickets for wheelchair users?

-Wheelchair users and severely disabled persons with or without a required accompanying person (this is marked with a "B" in the severely disabled ID card) will receive a 50% discount on tickets for themselves and their companion.
+Wheelchair users will receive a 50% discount on tickets for themselves and their companion.
 A reservation of tickets in our webshop is unfortunately not possible, but we will give priority to your ticket requests.
 Please contact us by phone +49.30.890023, by fax (+ 49.30.89002-295 300) or via e-mail at firstname.lastname@example.org.

 Where can I ask for lost property?